Implementation details

 Compile-time vs. run-time

-Semisimple.jl leverages Julia's type system and @generated functions to move many computations to compile time:
+Semisimple.jl leverages Julia's type system and @generated functions to move selected computations to compile time, while larger derived data is computed once at runtime and cached per Dynkin type (keeping precompilation cheap):

 Memory usage